AdobeDocs/audience-manager.de-DE/help/using/features/data-explorer/data-explorer-signals-search/data-explorer-search-pairs.md

 >[!IMPORTANT]
 >
 >Für ein optimiertes Benutzererlebnis basieren die Schlüsselwertpaare auf der Datenstichprobe.
-Unter [Datenstichproben und Fehlerquoten](/help/using/reporting/report-sampling.md) finden Sie Einzelheiten dazu, wie [!DNL Audience Manager] die Datenstichproben verwendet werden und weshalb geringfügige Ergebnisvariationen beim Vergleich von Schlüsselwertsuche mit allgemeinen Suchen auftreten können.
+See [Data Sampling and Error Rates](/help/using/reporting/report-sampling.md) for details on how [!DNL Audience Manager] uses data sampling and why slight result variations may appear when comparing key-value search to general searches.

-Wenn Sie nach Signalen suchen, die mehrere Schlüssel/Wert-Paare verwenden, [!DNL Audience Manager] verknüpfen Sie die Paare mit dem logischen **UND** -Operator.
+When searching for signals using multiple key-value pairs, [!DNL Audience Manager] links the pairs using the logical **AND** operator.
 Nehmen wir beispielsweise an, Sie führen eine Suche mit den folgenden Schlüsselwertpaaren durch:

 * [!DNL c_creative == "12345"]
 * [!DNL c_product == "smartphone"]
 * [!DNL c_location == "europe"]

-Diese Suche gibt nur Ergebnisse zurück, die sich für alle drei Filter in demselben Aufruf qualifizieren: `c_creative == "12345"``AND``c_product == "smartphone"``AND``c_location == "europe"`.
+This search will return only results that qualify for all three filters on the same call: `c_creative == "12345"` `AND` `c_product == "smartphone"` `AND` `c_location == "europe"`.

 ![](assets/signals-search.png)

-## Unterscheidung zwischen Groß- und Kleinschreibung und automatische Suche {#case-insensitivity}
+## Case Insensitivity and Search Auto-Completion {#case-insensitivity}

 Bei den Suchfeldern für Schlüssel und Wert wird zwischen Groß- und Kleinschreibung unterschieden.
 Das Schlüsselsuchfeld enthält automatisch vervollständigte Vorschläge.

 ![](assets/signal-search-suggestions.png)

-Nehmen wir an, [!DNL Audience Manager] die folgenden Signale wurden erhalten:
+Let's say [!DNL Audience Manager] received the following signals:

 * `productCategory == smartphone`
 * `newProduct == iPhone`
 * `PRODUCT == phone`
 * `product == PHONE`

-Wenn Sie in `product` das Schlüsselsuchfeld eingeben, erhalten Sie automatisch vervollständigte Vorschläge für `productCategory``newProduct`, `PRODUCT`und `product`.
+When you enter `product` in the key search field, you receive auto-completed suggestions for `productCategory`, `newProduct`, `PRODUCT`, and `product`.

-Gleichermaßen `product == phone`[!UICONTROL Data Explorer] gibt bei der Suche die Ergebnisse für beide `PRODUCT == phone` und `product == PHONE`zurück.
+Similarly, when you search for `product == phone`, [!UICONTROL Data Explorer] returns results for both `PRODUCT == phone` and `product == PHONE`.
 Bei zurückgestellten Eigenschaften für Eigenschaften wird zwischen Groß- und Kleinschreibung unterschieden.
-Eine Eigenschaft, die das Signal mit dem Schlüssel-Wert-Paar `PRODUCT == SMARTPHONE` enthält, qualifiziert das Signal auch mit dem Schlüssel-Wert-Paar `product == smartphone`.
+A trait containing the signal with the key-value pair `PRODUCT == SMARTPHONE` also qualifies the signal with the key-value pair `product == smartphone`.